Guest post by Iris Marsh.

 My two test readers came to a similar conclusion and I too had noticed that it somehow “grated”.
 I wasn’t really getting to the point.
 Was it due to my preliminary planning?
 Was it not detailed enough?
 I dived into the text, shortened passages, removed individual characters and worked out others more precisely.
 This changed entire storylines.
 At the same time my story gained more (narrative) speed and I found the tone for the language. (more…)

 The first novel to state in black and white that the author worked with Beemgee.

 This is certainly not the first book for which our author tool was used.
 But it is the first time that an author explicitly mentions Beemgee in her acknowledgements.
 Thank you, Katharina, we’re glad you use Beemgee during your story development!

 published by the renowned Piper Verlag (Bonnier group)

-See what’s new and track the continuous improvement of the Beemgee storytelling tool here.
+See what’s new and track the continuous improvement of the Beemgee storytelling tool in these release notes.

 Beemgee has come a long way.
 The features so far:

 - FREE registration: Log into your account with your e-mail address and password.